 Jacques Genin, the French pastry chef renowned for his tarte au citron, decorates his with just a light dusting of lime zest.
 Many pastry shops have followed suit - and so I finely grate on both lemon and lime zest.

-- mint leaves
+- mint leaves or thin lemon slices

-- edible flowers : e.g. pansies, borage, even strawberry flowers - ensure they are from an organic source, not sprayed;
+- edible flowers: e.g. pansies, borage, even strawberry flowers - ensure they are from an organic source, not sprayed

-- candied Easter eggs - as Menton lemon season falls around Spring and Easter this is a fun Easter dessert;
+- candied Easter eggs - as Menton lemon season falls around Spring and Easter, this is a fun Easter dessert

-How to Serve French Lemon Tart - Some Pairings
+How to Serve - Some Pairings

 As lemon tart needs to be refrigerated to set properly, most people think it should be served really chilled.
+Wrong.

 Ingredients